hosseinrezaie0/ML-Techniques-Explained/README.md

 # ML Techniques Explained

-A hands-on collection of core machine learning techniques explained simply and visually  - from theory to coed.
+A hands-on collection of core machine learning techniques explained simply and visually  - from theory to code.

 ## Topics coverd